clovertrail/sync-signalr-client/README.md

 Joined group
 ```

-The secondary client only connect notification hub, and it requires the group name for syncing.
+The secondary client only connect notification hub ("http://localhost:5000/notificationHub"), and it requires the group name for syncing.

 ```
 cd client
-dotnet run -- secondar -g eU20pZMn -n "http://localhost:5000/notificationHub"
+dotnet run -- secondar -g eU20pZMn
 ```

 The output is: